 1. The whole body or the hands starts to shake before or while speaking.

 2. Mouth becomes extremely dry and voice becomes squeaky.

 3. Palpitations starts.

 4. Stomach aches or twinges unnecessarily.

 5. The person sweats even though the temperature is cool.

 While it is extremely frightening for someone with a fear of public speaking to see himself/herself on stage, delivering a confident, well-written speech in a friendly yet eloquent manner, one needs to remember that fear is just a thought.
-It is only in our minds, and with concerted efforts, we can learn to stop scaring ourselves and achieve our goals.
-Focus on your passion, and success WILL follow.
+It is only in our mind, and with concerted efforts, we can learn to stop scaring ourselves and achieve our goals.
+Focus on your passion, and success will follow.